 DAX Studio – An open-source tool for DAX authoring, diagnosis, performance tuning, and analysis.
 Features include object browsing, integrated tracing, query execution breakdowns with detailed statistics, DAX syntax highlighting and formatting.
 XMLA read-only is required for query operations.
 To learn more, see daxstudio.org.

 ALM Toolkit - An open-source schema compare tool for Power BI datasets, most often used for application lifecycle management (ALM) scenarios.
 Perform deployment across environments and retain incremental refresh historical data.
-Diff and merge metadata files, branches and repos.
+Diff and merge metadata files, branches, and repos.
 Reuse common definitions between datasets.
 Read-only is required for query operations.
 Read-write is required for metadata operations.
 To learn more, see alm-toolkit.com.

 Microsoft Excel – Excel PivotTables are one of the most common tools used to summarize, analyze, explore, and present summary data from Power BI datasets.
 Read-only is required for query operations.
 Click-to-Run version of Office 16.0.11326.10000 or higher is required.

 Client applications don't communicate directly with the XMLA endpoint.
 Instead, they use client libraries as an abstraction layer.
-These are the same client libraries applications use to connect to Azure Analysis Services and SQL Server Analysis Services.
+These are the same client libraries that applications use to connect to Azure Analysis Services and SQL Server Analysis Services.
 Microsoft applications like Excel, SQL Server Management Studio (SSMS), and Analysis Services projects extension for Visual Studio install all three client libraries and update them along with regular application and extension updates.
 Developers can also use the client libraries to build custom applications.
 In some cases, particularly with third-party applications, if not installed with the application, it may be necessary to install newer versions of the client libraries.
 Client libraries are updated monthly.
 To learn more, see Client libraries for connecting to Analysis Services.

-Optimize datasets for write operations
+Optimize datasets for write operations by enabling large models

 When using the XMLA endpoint for dataset management with write operations, it's recommended you enable the dataset for large models.
 This reduces the overhead of write operations, which can make them considerably faster.
 For datasets over 1 GB in size (after compression), the difference can be significant.
 To learn more, see Large models in Power BI Premium.